shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 });
 ```

-In the following example, we've removed the configure() method, since you don't have to modify your it to make it work.
+In the following example, we've removed the `configure()` method, since you don't have to modify it.

 **Through method overriding**
 ```javascript